Henry Golding

-Henry Ewan Golding (born 5 February 1987) is a British actor of Malaysian origin.
+Henry Ewan Golding (born 5 February 1987) is a British actor and former television presenter.
 He has starred in the romantic comedies Crazy Rich Asians (2018) and Last Christmas (2019), the thriller A Simple Favor (2018), the action comedy The Gentlemen (2019), as well as playing the title character in the action-adventure Snake Eyes (2021), and he appeared in the ensemble cast of The Ministry of Ungentlemanly Warfare (2024).
 In 2025, he had a role in the second season of the Hulu anthology series Nine Perfect Strangers.
-Before being known for his film work, Golding began his career as a presenter on ESPN, BBC and Discovery Channel Asia.
+Born in Malaysia to an English father and a Malaysian mother, Golding moved to England at the age of eight.
+Before being known for his film work, he began his career as a presenter on ESPN, BBC and Discovery Channel Asia.

 Early life

-Henry Ewan Golding was born on 5 February 1987 in Betong, a town in the Malaysian state of Sarawak.
-His mother, Margaret Likan, is a native-born Sarawakian of Dayak Iban ancestry, and his father, Clive Golding, is English.
-Golding holds British citizenship.
-He is the youngest of three children, with a sister and a brother.
+Henry Ewan Golding was born on 5 February 1987 in the town of Betong, Sarawak, Malaysia.
+His mother, Margaret Likan, is a Malaysian of Iban ancestry, and his father, Clive Golding, is English.
+Golding holds a British passport.
+The youngest of three children, he has a sister and a brother.
 Margaret and Clive had met in Brunei, where the former was working as an au pair for an expatriate family, while the latter was in the British Army's Royal Electrical and Mechanical Engineers.
 The couple married three or four months later and moved to the United Kingdom, where they lived in army quarters.
 They later moved to Sarawak because, during the Falklands War in 1982, Clive was stationed on The Falklands, and Margaret felt lonely, especially when Golding's brother was born.

-For almost five years, the family lived in Dungun, a district in the state of Terengganu, where Clive worked as a helicopter engineer.
-They moved to the countryside of the English county of Surrey when Golding was eight years old, and he went to The Warwick School in the town of Redhill in the borough of Reigate and Banstead.
+For almost five years, the family lived in the district of Dungun, Terengganu, where Clive worked as a helicopter engineer.
+They moved to the countryside of Surrey, England, when Golding was eight years old, and he went to The Warwick School.
 At school, Golding was bullied on the playground for coming from Asia.
-After working as a hairdresser for several years on Sloane Street in the London Borough of Kensington and Chelsea, he moved back to Malaysia at the age of 21, pursuing on-camera roles in Kuala Lumpur.
+After working as a hairdresser for several years on Sloane Street in London, he moved back to Malaysia at the age of 21, pursuing on-camera roles in Kuala Lumpur.